 Projects currently underway include: acute trusts testing soft-signs tools; care home providers sharing solutions to improve uptake of annual health checks and flu vaccination; community and mental health trusts training new specialist staff in NEWS2; RESTORE2 being adapted for use with people with learning disabilities; and a passionate family carer is leading a project to ‘Spread the Word’ about flu vaccination.

-On 24 October 2019 the West of England Learning Disabilities Collaborative got together for the second learning event.
+In October 2019, the West of England Learning Disabilities Collaborative held a second learning event.
 The day included an outstanding performance from the Misfits – a theatre group led by people with learning difficulties.
 There was also plenty of time for collaboration, networking and learning.
-Watch the video to find out more.
+Watch the video below to find out more.